SanderMertens/flecs/README.md

 - [C++ examples](examples/cpp)

 ## Example
-This is a simple flecs example in the C99 and C++11 APIs:
+This is a simple flecs example in the C++11 API:

 ```c
 typedef struct Position {